SCoPEx: Stratospheric Controlled Perturbation Experiment

 How often are stratospheric balloons flown?

 Because this is not the science flight, the platform test is a rather standard stratospheric balloon flight when viewed in the context of other balloon flights.
 In 2019, for example, estimates suggest there were more than 300 stratospheric balloon flights over the course of the year.
-This platform test is interesting to us as engineers and scientists because we are hoping it will provide information about our equipment for the science flight, but stratospheric balloons are flown regularly, from Google’s Loon program, which launched at least 35 balloons this year as it seeks to build a new layer of connectivity technology in the stratosphere to expand internet access worldwide, to NASA’s scientific ballooning work, which usually launches 10 or more balloons each year as it carries out scientific and technological investigations, including fundamental scientific discoveries that contribute to our understanding of the Earth, the solar system, and the universe.
+This platform test is interesting to us as engineers and scientists because we are hoping it will provide information about our equipment for the science flight, but stratospheric balloons are flown regularly.
+For example, Google launched at least 35 balloons in 2020 as it sought to build a new layer of connectivity technology in the stratosphere to expand internet access worldwide, and NASA usually launches 10 or more balloons each year as it carries out scientific and technological investigations, including fundamental scientific discoveries that contribute to our understanding of the Earth, the solar system, and the universe.
 Swedish Space Corporation, for example, has flown balloons in partnership with NASA, CNES (the French space agency), and STRATOS (the Canadian space agency balloon program).

 Why was Sweden chosen as a location for the platform test?